The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Linear Paul traps as tools in laser plasma accelerated particle physics

 \subsection{Trapping of nanoparticles using dielectric containers and capillary tubes}

-A transportable setup intended for trapping an assembly of solid nanoparticles-NPs (with dimensions in the micrometer or nanometer range), within a limited and well-defined region of space and without mechanical contact with the walls of an enclosure or any other supporting element, is described in \cite{Sto14}.
-The NPs are levitated within a dielectric container of random shape, fully closed or partially open, placed between the electrodes of a linear quadrupole electrodynamic (Paul) trap, as shown in Fig.~\ref{dieltrp}.
-There are several methods to achieve electrical charging of the NPs as follows: (i) as an outcome of the physical contact due to the interaction with the dielectric wall of the container, (ii) by providing additional electrodes where high voltage pulses are applied, (iii) by sudden variation of the electric voltage supplied to the trap electrodes, or (iv) as a consequence of an ionizing radiation beam (generated by an external source) which acts upon the particles.
-The container, identified as (8) in Fig.~\ref{dieltrp}, is made of a dielectric material.
-The dielectric container can be fully transparent, half-transparent, or opaque, as it can be also filled with gas, with a mixture of gases, or it might be evacuated.
+A transportable setup intended for trapping an assembly of solid NPs (with dimensions in the micrometer or nanometer range) in a limited and well-defined region of space, without mechanical contact with the walls of an enclosure or any other supporting element, is described in Ref. \cite{Sto14}.
+The NPs are levitated in a dielectric container of random shape, fully closed or partially open, placed between the electrodes of a linear quadrupole electrodynamic (Paul) trap, as shown in Fig.~\ref{dieltrp}.
+There are several methods to achieve electrical charging of the NPs, as follows: (i) as an outcome of the physical contact due to the interaction with the dielectric wall of the container, (ii) by providing additional electrodes where high voltage pulses are applied, (iii) by sudden variation of the electric voltage supplied to the trap electrodes, or (iv) as a consequence of an ionizing radiation beam (generated by an external source) which acts upon the particles.
+The container, identified as (8) in Fig.~\ref{dieltrp}, is made of a dielectric material and it can be fully transparent, half-transparent or opaque, as it can be also filled with gas, with a mixture of gases, or it might be evacuated.
 Even capillary tubes can be used as containers.
 The system devised is able to confine conductive powders (either semiconductor, dielectric, or even radioactive), different types of germs, bacteria, viruses, seeds, or other microbiological material.
-The system is also adequate for use in setups and equipments intended for investigation, manipulation, measurement and determination of the physico-chemical characteristics and properties of trapped microparticles or NPs.
-In addition, the system provides a large optical access for the trapped microparticle species, and it can also be employed to investigate the effect of fields of force or of external radiation sources upon micron sized particles levitated in electrodynamic (Paul) traps.
+The area of applications is quite large, as the system is also adequate for use in setups and equipments intended for the investigation, manipulation, measurement, and determination of the physico-chemical characteristics and properties of trapped microparticles or NPs.
+In addition it provides a large optical access for trapped microparticle species, while it can also be employed to investigate the effect of fields of force or of external radiation sources upon micron sized particles levitated in electrodynamic (Paul) traps.